AditiSingh2003/Go-Lang/notes.md

 20- urls
-    To get the parmeters we use the value result.querry in partOfUrl we give the value always in refrence &url.URL
+    To get the parmeters we use the value result.querry in partOfUrl we give the value always in reference &url.URL

+###- Creating server in golang
+    -do npm start
+    -routes and its usage
+    Thunderclient by ranga extenstion
+    for post request we need to send some of the json data in body form need to be form-encode

+21- WebReqVerb
+    Strings :- Builder:- a builder is used to efficiently build a string using Write method. responseString.String() this will convert the data that is holding in bytes to the